Infineon/arduino-core-tests/README.md

 Please refer to the Makefile and its comments for details.

 ### Test Architecture
 - all test source file naming follow the conventions, e.g.`test_module_connection_testname.cpp`.
+The make target also have same name, e.g.
 - The preprocessor macro / test flag is all uppercase, e.g. `TEST_MODULE_CONNECTION_TESTNAME`.
 - The naming of test goup and all related functions removes prefix `test`, e.g. `module_connection_testname`.
 - `TEST_IFX()` is used for define test case.
 There is no naming convention for test case.
 As long as it explains the functionality to be tested.